SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     sudo apt-get install libgit2-dev libicu-dev
     sudo apt-get install texlive-xetex texlive-humanities

-On Ubuntu 15.04 you can now get R and Pandoc like so:
+On Ubuntu 15.04 you can now install R and Pandoc like so:

     sudo apt-get install r-base r-base-dev pandoc pandoc-citeproc